remikarlsen/audioart/README.md

 **An experiment in audio-visualizing log data**

+## !IMPORTANT
+This is legacy.
+To run in Chrome, OSX: open -a Google\ Chrome --args --disable-web-security --user-data-dir

 ## Log data:
 * 366 days from 04.04.2016 to 04.04.2017
 * Data is normalized